Algorithmically Fair Maximization of Multiple Submodular Objective Functions and Implications to Constrained Fair Division: Introduction

-A further advantage of our approach is that there is an easy way for an agent to get a reasonably good solution.
+From an optimization perspective, a clear advantage of our approach is that it allows every agent to get a reasonably good solution.
 Assuming there are $n$ agents, each with an objective function $f_i$ over a set of items $M$, note that no algorithmic framework for the problem can guarantee an approximation factor of more than $1/n$ to all the agents with respect to the optimal value they could obtain without competition, even when randomization is allowed.
 This is straightforward to see in the example where $f_i(S) = |S|$, for all $S\subseteq M$ and $i\in [n]$.
-The best worst-case guarantee for the least satisfied agent is $1/n$ and, thus, we would like an algorithmic framework with a somewhat comparable guarantee.
+The best worst-case guarantee for the least satisfied agent is $1/n$ and, thus, we would like an algorithmic framework with comparable guarantees for highly competitive instances like this, which ideally can significantly improve for ``nicer'' instances.
 What we show is that by following a simple greedy policy throughout our Round-Robin protocol, an agent can achieve such guarantees, even when they have strong feasibility constraints.
-And while we are not interested in enforcing any specific policy, we show that improving over these greedy policies is NP-hard for the agents, even in the very simplest of settings.
+While we are not interested in enforcing any specific policy, we show that improving over these greedy policies is NP-hard for the agents, even in the very simplest of settings.
+Interestingly enough, as one moves towards instances that are more robust to competition---under a \textit{large market} flavored assumption that we call $(\alpha, \beta)$-robustness (Definition \ref{def:robust})---the guarantees of the protocol improve up to the point where constant approximation guarantees can be achieved for everyone.
+Such instances, where losing an item to another agent has a limited effect, are closer to what is often seen in real-world applications like the aforementioned influence maximization example.

-There are obvious connections of our problem with fair division, even in the choice of the protocol itself.
-Fully exploring these connections or using fairness criteria as our benchmarks is not our primary goal here.
-Nevertheless, there are implications of our results on fair division which we do discuss in Section \ref{app:fairness}.